suu0319/FPSCounterWPF/README.md

 ## Intro
-This project uses WPF to simulate an OSD FPS Counter by reading FPS data from RTSS
+Use WPF to simulate an OSD FPS Counter by reading FPS data from RTSS

 ## Prerequisites
 1. Install [RTSS](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/)